hruboson/ExoEngine/README.md

 # Documentation

 I made quite nice documentation/paper for this project.
-The problem is it was for my school so it's in czech language, so I'm not gonna post it here.
+The problem is it was for my high school so it's in czech language, so I'm not gonna post it here.
 But thorough english documentation is planned, so stay tuned.

 # FYI